 The room is run as a charitable trust by a Management Committee made up of three people elected at the Annual General Meeting plus representatives from user-groups such as the Church, the Club, the Parish Council the Ladies’ Circle, Swap-Shop and so on.
-At present the Chair is Gaynor Davy, the Secretary is Jackie Westcott and the Acting Treasurer is Leslie Turner.
+At present the Chair is Gaynor Davy, the Secretary is Jackie Westcott and the Treasurer is Alice Munro.

 The room-hire cost is £5 per session (morning, afternoon or evening) or £10 for the whole day.
 This income doesn’t cover its running costs but is supplemented by fund-raising events organised by the Committee.